Art Studio Arts

 Digital Portfolio Requirements

 - Five artworks that you consider to be your best work in any medium.
-Digital images should approximately meet these specifications:

-- File name: identify each image with name and number (e.g., Redbird-001.jpg; Redbird-002.jpg)
+- File Name: identify each image with name and number (e.g., Redbird-001.jpg; Redbird-002.jpg)

 Transfer students: Work submitted should reflect college-level art classes already taken.